 Article and Resources

-In this episode, we are talking about troubleshooting issues that can come up in your breastfeeding journey.
-I wish breastfeeding were natural and perfect from the start for every mom, but the reality is that it may take some work.
-It is 100% worth it, but give yourself and your baby some patience and understanding that it may take some time and some practice to get this all figured out.
+I wish breastfeeding were natural and perfect for every mom from the start, but it may take some work.
+It is 100% worth it, but give yourself and your baby some patience and understanding that it may take some time and practice to figure this out.

-This article will help you learn about and tackle some breastfeeding issues, but this is not a substitute for the value you can get from seeing a lactation consultant or going to a breastfeeding support group.
+This article will help you learn about and tackle some breastfeeding issues.
+However, this is not a substitute for the value you can get from seeing a lactation consultant or a breastfeeding support group.
 I cannot emphasize enough how helpful it can be to get help as soon as you need it before a minor issue becomes significant.

 The thought of hiring a consultant may sound expensive, but many times you can find these resources for free.
 La Leche League is a great starting place for this.
 Also, check with the venue where you plan to give birth or check with your midwife if you plan a home birth.